What do you really believe in? What motivates you — heart and soul — to do your work everyday? What are the brand values that guide your operation?

 What you believe in.
 (Core Brand Values)

-In “Good To Great,” Jim Collins says, ” Our research shows that a fundamental element of all great companies is a core ideology — core values and a sense of purpose beyond just making money — that inspires people throughout the organization and remains relatively fixed for long periods of time.”
+In “Good To Great,” Jim Collins says, ” Our research shows that a fundamental element of all great companies is a core ideology — core values and a sense of purpose beyond just making money.”

 Here’s an exercise that’ll help you find your passion and articulate the beliefs that become the spine of your brand.
 My partners and I recently did this as part of our website re-vamp…

-The fact is, prospective customers want to do business with those who share their own brand values and ideals.
+The fact is, prospects want to do business with companies that they align with… that share their own brand values and ideals.

-So if we want to leverage those beliefs, and attract like-minded clients, it’s important to include that content on our website.
+So if you want to leverage those beliefs, and attract like-minded clients, it’s important to include that content on your website.
 Your beliefs should also be a constant source of material for social media posts, advertising and PR efforts.

 “The better your company communicates its attitudes and beliefs, the stronger you will be.”
 Kunde said.
 “When consumers are confronted with too many choices, their decisions become increasingly informed by shared beliefs.”